ravjohal/buildmyaichatbot/replit.md

 - ✅ Back to dashboard navigation
 - ✅ Allows users to test their chatbot without embedding on a website

+**2025-10-17 - Knowledge Base Viewer:**
+- ✅ Added "View indexed content" button on dashboard cards
+- ✅ Shows character count of indexed content at a glance
+- ✅ Dialog displays all crawled URLs with external links
+- ✅ Full text content viewer with word count
+- ✅ Scrollable content area for easy browsing
+- ✅ Provides visibility into what the AI has learned from website URLs

 **Testing Status:**
 - Website Crawling: ✅ PASSED (successfully crawled example.com)
 - User Authentication Flow: ✅ PASSED